JakeD520/Lucian/03_Episodes/S01E02/Scene 2.md

 You confuse the two.

 Lucian says nothing — which says everything.

-They smoke in silence.
-Two gods.
-Two wavelengths.

-Evander finally nods at Lucian’s ember.

-**EVANDER**
-Don’t stare at it like it’s an omen.
-It’s a cigar.
-Let the future arrive when it’s ready.

-Lucian takes one last drag.

-**LUCIAN**
-(quiet)
-That’s what I’m deciding.

 They stand together, ocean breathing below.
 Smoke rising into a sky that suddenly feels less certain.